isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 -  :isccmd:`lease6-update` - updates (replaces) an existing IPv6 lease.

 -  :isccmd:`lease4-wipe` - removes all leases from a specific IPv4 subnet or
    from all subnets.
+This command is deprecated and it will be removed in the future.

 -  :isccmd:`lease6-wipe` - removes all leases from a specific IPv6 subnet or
    from all subnets.
+This command is deprecated and it will be removed in the future.

 -  :isccmd:`lease4-resend-ddns` - resends a request to update DNS entries for an existing lease.